dfsp-spirit/brainload/README.md

 ## Development stage

-This is pre-alpha and not ready for usage yet.
-Come back soon.
+This is now (October 24, 2018) in alpha stage and ready for usage.
+The API is not 100% stable yet though, so be prepared for changes in the future.

 ## Interface Examples

 Here are some example usages that load brain surface data.
+See the API documentation for more examples.

 ### Load the brain mesh and morphometry data for a single subject in subject space